nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

 ### Create the Files Storage Class

-12. Run the following command to check K8S status of the ``nkpdev`` cluster
+1. Run the following command to check K8S status of the ``nkpdev`` cluster

-    === ":octicons-command-palette-16:
+    === ":octicons-command-palette-16: Command"

         ```bash
         export KUBECONFIG=nkpdev.conf
         kubectl get nodes
         ```

-12. In VSC Explorer, click on **New File** :material-file-plus-outline: and create a config file with the following name:
+2. In VSC Explorer, click on **New File** :material-file-plus-outline: and create a config file with the following name:

     ```bash
     nai-nfs-storage.yaml